h15200/notes/typescript.md

 To do so, make a tsconfig.file by running on the terminal `tsc --init` inside the ROOT dir, not the src or build subdirs.

+## Setting up a TS project JUST IN NODE

 ### tsconfig file

 You have access to many options, including